renpavanluke/renpavanluke/_posts/2022-04-07-Usability-Testing-Conclusion.md

 ## IMPORTANT REVISIONS / EXPLANATION OF INCIDENTS TABLE
 1. #### Help Page

+One of our tasks was for the participant to check their club notifications using slack, but because one of our participants SG had used Slack prior to the test and was not used to using it for clubs, he never found the page.
+New users not being able to locate basic functions is a huge problem, so we revised our app by adding a help page.
+This way, if a user has any questions or problems, they can find the solution to their problems on the help page.
+In our initial prototype we had a pop-up to instruct new users how to use the basic functions of the app, but that proved ineffective because SG, like many other users, simply ignored the pop-up.
+A help page is more effective because users will be more willing to go there and read it if they need help.

 2. #### Slack Icon

+The slack icon served to be a consistent problem to us during some of our tests because some people weren’t familiar with how slack is usually used at our school for clubs outside of regular classes.
+We tried to add pop-ups and more defined labels to make it clear that slack is a functionality of our application.
+Some of our fixes helped ameliorate some of the problem, yet, we soon came to the conclusion that our testers’ inability to identify slack and work with it was just them not having exposure to it.
+A help page helps familiarize users with slack, and thus serves a good solution.

 3. #### Exit Buttons / Save Unfinished Emails